Decision Check

 The kinds of situations Decision Check is built for.

-Leaders usually come in with one real decision and one unstable metric.
+Leaders usually arrive with one real decision and one metric that doesn't feel fully settled.

 Board reporting